How to Become a Nurse Researcher

 Many Nurse Researchers will follow a professional dress code and will usually wear a lab coat while interfacing with patients or while handling lab samples.

-Some may also wear goggles, gloves, and other safety gear while doing research in their labs or examination rooms.
+Some may also wear goggles, gloves, and other safety gear while researching in their labs or examination rooms.

 Nurse Researcher Education